deividcingolani/backendMovies/README.md

 Steps for start Backend application

-1) build and start django and PostgreSQL docker-compose up --build -d
+1)build and start django and PostgreSQL docker-compose up --build -d

 2)For make Migrations of models